tarwn/lessthandot-hugo/blogs/content/posts/2015-02-25-solving-a-slow-running-query-issue-with-union.md

 						AND	d.[Day]		= 1; -- only get the first of the month

 ```
 Now this query returned about 120,000 rows in 6 seconds.
 What?
 More rows in less time?
-How’s that possible?
+How's that possible?
 Time to take a look at the execution plans.
 The execution plan of the second query:

 [<img class="alignnone size-full wp-image-3258" src="/wp-content/uploads/2015/02/executionplan_1.png" alt="executionplan_1" width="852" height="511" srcset="/wp-content/uploads/2015/02/executionplan_1.png 852w, /wp-content/uploads/2015/02/executionplan_1-300x179.png 300w" sizes="(max-width: 852px) 100vw, 852px" />][2]